FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 colima start
 ```

-This will start Colima’s virtual machine, which is optimized for running Docker containers on macOS.
-You can verify that Colima is running with the following command:
+This command starts the Colima virtual machine, which Docker will then use to run containers.
+If Colima is not running, Docker won't have the necessary environment to create and run containers

 ```bash
 colima status